JohnnyPhan186/CodeMath2/README.md

 - [X] At least one (1) interactive View
 - [X] At least one (1) output of a calculation based on the user input

-The following STRETCH features are implemented:

-- [ ] Implement ViewBinding to reduce boilerplate code and increase efficiency
-- [ ] Add at least one (1) additional functionality

-The following EXTRA features are implemented:

-- [ ] List anything else that you added to improve the app!

 ## Video Demo